wuyichen24/system-design-knowledge/patterns/resiliency_patterns/Circuit_Breaker.md

    - **Closed**
       - This is the default value.
 Circuit breaker doesn't intervene calls except counting the number of failures.
    - **Open**
       - Once the error rate exceeds some threshold, the circuit breaker's state will be changed to this value and all further calls will be failed immediately.
-Internal timer will start for changing the state from "Open" to "Half open" when timeout.
+      - Timeout timer will be started for changing the state from "Open" to "Half open" when timeout.
+      - The calls from the client fail immediately.
    - **Half open**
-      - Circuit breaker accepts part of calls:
+      - Circuit breaker accepts a limited number of calls:
-         - If all those accepted calls are successful, the circuit breaker will change the state to "Closed" and will all the calls as normal.
+         - If all those calls are successful, the circuit breaker will change the state to "Closed" and will all the calls as normal.
-         - If one of accepted calls fails, the circuit breaker will change the state to "Open" and block all the calls.
+         - If any call fails, the circuit breaker will reverts back the state to "Open" and block all the calls.

 #### More Sophisticated Approaches
 - Not all errors should trip the circuit breaker.